THIS TOPIC APPLIES TO:SQL Server 2016Power BI Report Server

 If you installed report server on a new computer and you are using Windows Firewall, be sure that the TCP port on which the report server listens is open.
 By default, this port is 80.
 For more information, see Configure a Firewall for Report Server Access.

-If you want to administer your native mode report server locally, you need to configure the operating system to allow local administration with Report Manager.
-For more information, see Configure a Native Mode Report Server for Local Administration (SSRS).
+If you want to administer your native mode report server locally, you need to configure the operating system to allow local administration with the web portal.
+For more information, see Configure a Native Mode Report Server for Local Administration.

 |Device information settings||Customize Rendering Extension Parameters in RSReportServer.Config|